-THE EXPERIENCED CRIMINAL DEFENSE LAWYER GETS THE BEST POSSIBLE PLEA BARGAINS
+THE HIGHLY EXPERIENCED CRIMINAL DEFENSE LAWYER GETS THE BEST POSSIBLE PLEA BARGAINS

 Plea bargains in the criminal justice system are crucial to the successful outcome of a client’s case.